dhairyachaudhary/Color-Switch/README.md

 This project uses-
 * [JDK 15.0.2](https://www.oracle.com/in/java/technologies/javase-jdk15-downloads.html)
 * [JavaFX 11.0.1](https://gluonhq.com/products/javafx/)

-Gotta have this up and runnung.
+Gotta have this up and running.
 We worked on IntelliJ IDEA community version, and oh boy we do so love it (10/10 recommend).
 [This](https://openjfx.io/openjfx-docs/) article might prove helpful while setting up for any environment.

 ## Contributions 👽